RiMilk/RiMilk/README.md

 I'm interested in 💻 C++ 📌 Graphics work 🔎 Computer vision 🎮 Game development

 I'm currently working as a C++ developer at FGUP SPE GAMMA in Moscow

-My plans are to move to Saint-Petersburg and improve my skills.

 In my spare time I study image processing, work on my projects.